wp-plugins/theatre/readme.txt

 = 0.8.2 =
 * New date filter for template placeholder: `{{datetime|date('D j')}}`.
 Thank you [Epco](http://wordpress.org/support/profile/epco)!
 * Show all events for today or tomorrow: `[wpt_events day="today"]` and `[wpt_events day="tomorrow"]`.
 Thank you [mychelemy](https://github.com/mychelemy)!
+* New Theater Production widget.
+Highlight a single production in your sidebar.

 = 0.8 =
 * New Theater Calendar widget with upcoming events.